2019rcp9050-Atul/CASLE-EGFC-HCDS-ARCM-FTIEF/README.md

 - Adversarial robustness evaluation
 - Federated learning evaluation
 - Statistical analysis
-- Experimental results and metrics
+- Experimental evaluation procedures

-- Model and prediction outputs
-- Computational configuration information
+The provided implementation generates the corresponding experimental outputs, metrics, statistical results, predictions, plots, configuration information, and other reproducibility materials during execution.

 ## Reproducibility

-The provided implementation is intended to facilitate independent reproduction and verification of the experimental workflow reported in the manuscript.
+The provided Python implementation and Google Colab notebook are intended to facilitate independent reproduction and verification of the experimental workflow reported in the manuscript.

+The original benchmark datasets should be obtained directly from their respective data providers using the links provided above.

 ## Data Availability

 The original benchmark datasets remain available from their respective data providers through the links provided above.
 They are not redistributed in this repository.

-The study-derived source code and reproducibility materials are provided through this repository.
+The study-derived source code and Google Colab notebook are publicly available through this repository.
+Additional generated reproducibility materials can be produced by executing the provided implementation.